Cacti/documentation/VDEFs.md

 ![VDEF Item Edit](images/vdefs-edit2.png)

-In the next two images, you can see the VDEF Item Types and the comprehensive list of VDEF functions.
+In the next two images, you can see the VDEF Item Types and the complete list of VDEF functions.
 Again, you can reference the [RRDtool Documentation](https://oss.oetiker.ch/rrdtool/doc/rrdgraph_rpn.en.html) for usage examples for more information.